rostislav-sergeenkov/modules_checklist/README.md

 ### 1. Test Status message

- * Check if $conf variables (required and optional lists of modules) exist in settings.php.
- * Check if any required modules have been removed from the file system.
- * Check if any required modules are disabled.
- * Checks if any module is enabled which doesn't belong to the list of required or optional modules.

- * on Modules page (/admin/modules)
-   - Shows up on enable, disable, unistall the require and disabled modules.
  * on Status report page (/admin/reports/status)
  * on the Module Checklist configuration page (admin/config/development/modules_checklist_settings)

+   - Check if $conf variables (required and optional lists of modules) exist in settings.php.
+   - Check if any required modules have been removed from the file system.
+   - Check if any required modules are disabled.
+   - Checks if any module is enabled which doesn't belong
+   - the list of required or optional modules.

+ * on Modules page (/admin/modules)
+   - Shows up on enable, disable, unistall the required and disabled modules.

 ### 2. Test error / warning message